oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   It SHOULD NOT use the original `/document/tracking/id` as a suffix.
   If an issuer uses a CSAF translator to publish his advisories in multiple languages they MAY use the combination of the original `/document/tracking/id` and translated `/document/lang` as a `/document/tracking/id` for the translated document.
+  > Note that the term "publish" is used in this conformance profile independent of whether the intended target group is the public
+    or a closed group.
 * provides the `/document/lang` property with a value matching the language of the translation.
 * provides the `/document/source_lang` to contain the language of the original document (and SHOULD only be set by CSAF translators).
 * has the value `translator` set in `/document/publisher/category`